 - An engine (usually a bowed sapling).

-The noose is exactly what it sounds like; it nooses the animal.
+The noose is exactly what it sounds like; it nooses the animal and is one of the gadgets for camping.
 Wire is the most effective option, but other cordage will work.
 It needs to be flexible and needs to be capable of tightening quickly and easily.